Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 ---
 title: Where is my money going.
 date: 2022-08-20
-catergories: [python,pandas]
+catergories: [python]
 tags: [python,pandas,matplotlib,excel,plot]
 ---

 # Where is my money going.
-I think I have been sending a lot of my money on Amazon but I am not sure, let me take a look.
+I think I have been spending a lot of my money on Amazon but I am not sure, lets take a look.